MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/wpdiscuz/readme.txt

 == Changelog ==

+**IMPORTANT!**

+Please don't forget delete all caches and purge CDN after the update.

+= Comments - wpDiscuz v7.6.11 - 19.10.2023 =

+* Updated: Subscriptions/Follows confirmation and cancellation emails logic
+* Fixed: Comment to trashed post (Vulnerability)
+* Fixed: Issue with the Default Avatar Source option
+* Fixed: Security issue (Variables and options must be escaped when echo'd)
+* Fixed: Conflict with "Sign In with LinkedIn using OpenID Connect"
+* Fixed: Conflict with BuddyPress mentioning

 = Comments - wpDiscuz v7.6.9/10 - 25/26.09.2023 =

 * Added: Do not set a cookie if validation for guests is disabled

-**IMPORTANT!**

-Please don't forget delete all caches and purge CDN after the update.

 = Comments - wpDiscuz v7.6.8 - 18.09.2023 =